Choosing the right suit, part 1: general principles and choice of trousers

 The size of the suit pants

-The crotch and seat of the pants
+The crotch and bottom of the pants

 The fuselage of the legs